Physical Rehabilitation for the Physical Therapist Assistant

 1. Introduction 2.
 Evidence-based Practice Part One: Musculoskeletal System 3.
 Skeletal Demineralization 4.
 Posture 5.
 Muscle Weakness 6.
 Connective Tissue Dysfunction 7.
 Localized Inflammation 8.
 Spinal Disorders 9.
 Fractures 10.
 Joint Arthroplasty 11.
 Soft Tissue Surgery 12.
 Amputation and Prostheses Part Two: Neuromuscular System 13.
 Balance and Fall Risk 14.
 Impaired Neuromotor Development 15.
 Pediatric Nonprogressive Central Nervous System Disorders 16.
 Adult Nonprogressive Central Nervous System Disorders 17.
 Progressive Central Nervous System Disorders 18.
 Peripheral Nerve Injuries 19.
 Polyneuropathies 20.
 Nonprogressive Spinal Cord Disorders 21.
 Disorders of Consciousness: Coma, Vegetative State and Minimally Conscious State Part Three: Cardiopulmonary System 22.
 Vital Signs 23.
 Deconditioning 24.
 Airway Clearance Dysfunction 25.
 Congestive Heart Failure 26.
 Respiratory Failure 27.
 Lymphatic System Disorders Part Four: Integumentary System 28.
 Tissue Healing and Pressure Ulcers 29.
 Vascular Ulcers 30.
 Neuropathic Ulcers 31.
 Burns Part Five: Interventions Common to Many Conditions Requiring Rehabilitation 32.
 Gait Assessment and Training 33.
 Assistive Devices for Mobility: Canes, Crutches, Walkers, and Wheelchairs 34.
 Orthotics

-Linda Monroe, MPT, OCS, John Muir Health, Walnut Creek, CA and Michelle H. Cameron, MD, PT, Oregon Health and Science University, Department of Neurology; Portland VA Medical Center, Portland, OR
+Linda Monroe, MPT, OCS, John Muir Health, Walnut Creek, CA and Michelle H. Cameron, MD, PT, MCR, Oregon Health and Science University, Department of Neurology; Portland VA Medical Center, Portland, OR